We recently read a heartbreaking story about an American Airlines frequent flyer named Jill Frankfort.

 So what happened to Jill Frankfort's AA miles in the end?
 Did she get them back?

-But her lesson should be a warning to the rest of us: Make sure your hotel points and frequent flyer accounts have strong passwords, and use different passwords for each online account you have.
+Her lesson should be a warning to the rest of us: Make sure your hotel points and frequent flyer accounts have strong passwords, and use different passwords for each online account you have.

 Otherwise, the big trip you've been saving for—for years—could be taken by someone else.

-[Upcoming Web Conference: Business Email Compromise Scams: Don't Be the Next Victim]
+[Web conference on demand: Business Email Compromise Scams: Don't Be the Next Victim]